SebastJava/FreshMint/README.md

-## FreshMint (WORK IN PROGRESS...)
+## FreshMint
 A new skin for the Linux Mint forums.
 A real daily experience.
 Not just screenshots...
 Not just a showcase...
 It's real !
-Install this new skin today and live better !
+Try this new skin today and start living better !

-It works on Firefox, it works on Chrome, and it works on Android.
-And, one day, it will work everywhere, when the Linux Mint team integrates this code on its own servers...
+It works on Firefox and Chrome.
+On your Linux Mint system and on your Android phone or tablet as well.

 **before:**
 ![FreshMint preview](screenshots/preview-old.png)